frconor-ebook/meditations/_posts/2025-02-26-sin-of-pridethe-elder-son.md

 ---
 layout: homily
-title: "Sin of Pride---The Elder Son"
+title: "Sin of Pride—The Elder Son"
 ---

 By Fr.
 Conor Donnelly